 Olivia is married with a young son and loves her home in Petersfield.
 She also enjoys taking her family sailing with her parents at Milford on Sea, Hampshire.

-Mrs Hannah Stiff BA(Hons) QTS Director of Personal Development Education, Deputy Safeguarding Lead and Teacher of Music
+Mrs Hannah Stiff BA(Hons) QTS Director of Personal Development Education, Deputy Safeguarding Lead; Teacher of Music

 With a background of teaching within a Special Educational Needs setting, Hannah has been at More House School for over a decade.
 Having spent three years teaching Creative Arts at a residential school for children with Autism, she has extensive experience working with students with educational needs.